-I guide you to all the places where you can find LinkedIn statistics for your personal profile.
-The guide is divided in 4 parts: LinkedIn profile stats, post and article analytics, search appearances & the social selling index.
+Explore the 4-part guide on LinkedIn statistics for your personal profile, including profile stats, post and article analytics, search appearances & the social selling index.

 Many people ask themselves where they can find their LinkedIn profile statistics.
 It's fair to say that LinkedIn ist relatively restrictive when it comes to showing metrics to users.
 In this article I will guide you to the most important metrics that LinkedIn provides for members of the free plan.
 Also, I will show you a pretty neat alternative for getting more data out of your account.

 At the end of the article, I give you one special tip on how to bring your analytics game to the next level.
 Stay tuned!

 To find the standard LinkedIn profile stats, including:

 There are currently 3 different pages for that (inconvenient):

 From these pages you can monitor your success and growth on LinkedIn.
 If you are a data-driven person like me, or have clients for whom you analyze their content you may be missing some important metrics on these pages.
 For example, I want to know:

 These and more metrics you can find in inlytics.io but not in LinkedIn itself.